alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Find Alabama Criminal History Records

-Criminal history records can be used for background check purposes by employers, landlords, lenders. and other certifying agencies to access an individual.
+Criminal history records are sometimes used for background check purposes by employers, landlords, lenders. and other certifying agencies to access an individual.
 To obtain a record, interested persons may use the state online repository or query the Alabama Law Enforcement Agency (ALEA) in person or via mail.

 In-person or mail-in requests may be made by downloading and completing the ALEA Application to Review Alabama Criminal History Record Information (CHRI).
 This will require the subject to be fingerprinted by any of the state-approved fingerprinting services.
 Upon completing the process, the form may be enclosed along with a copy of a photo ID and a cheque or money order payment of the fees indicated on the form.
 The subject is also required to notarize the application and indicated authorization for the ALEA to release all criminal information to an indicated requestor.